GenerationMania: Learning to Semantically Choreograph: Introduction

 \section{Introduction}

-Rhythm action games such as Dance Dance Revolution, Guitar Hero, and Beatmania challenge players to press keys or make dance moves in response to audio playback.
-The set of actions timed to the music is a {\em chart} and is presented to the player as the music plays.
-Charts are typically hand-crafted, which limits the songs available to those that have accompanying charts. {\em Learning to choreograph}~\cite{donahue2017dance} is the problem of automatically generating a chart to accompany an {\em a priori} unknown piece of music.
+Rhythm action games such as {\em Dance Dance Revolution}, {\em Guitar Hero}, or {\em Beatmania} challenge players to press keys or make dance moves in response to audio playback.
+The set of actions the player is required to do timed to the music is referred to as a {\em chart} and is presented to the player as the music plays.
+Some rhythm action games involve the reconstruction of music where some sound events are played when the player performs the right action at the right time and other sound events are played automatically.
+This includes {\em Guitar Hero}---the player plays some of the guitar notes---and {\em Beatmania}---the player acts as a DJ that must play sound events from many different instruments; the music sounds incomplete or garbled if the player skips actions or misses the timing of actions.
+Other games such as {\em Dance Dance Revolution} involve dance moves that are choreographed to the music but does not require a strict mapping between actions and sound events; the music sounds complete regardless of what the player does.